-While not required by Chapter 62-780, F.A.C., owners cleaning up large-scale, high-interest sites may want to consider inviting the public to public forums to become involved while environmental conditions and risks are being assessed and while plans are being developed.
-For cleanups managed with EPA as the lead, such public forums may even be required (see the appropriate EPA rules for more information).
+While not required by Chapter 62-780, F.A.C., owners remediating large-scale, high-interest sites may want to consider inviting the public to public forums to become involved while environmental conditions and risks are being assessed and while plans are being developed.
+For cleanups managed with EPA as the lead, such public forums may be required (see the appropriate EPA rules for more information).
 If public involvement in the development of controls is requested, owners should focus on whether the restrictions, engineering controls, and land use controls have been drafted to adequately explain what the prohibited and permitted uses of the site will be, and whether there are any continuing obligations and conditions required of the property owner and tenants/lessees.
-Public comment should be accepted in this process and, if warranted, additional meetings and notices can be scheduled.
+Public comment should be accepted in this process and, if warranted, additional meetings and notices should be scheduled.